 “Oh, I see.
 Check.”

 “Not bad.
-However, you are still forty years too late to beat me.
+However, you are still too young to beat me.
 Checkmate in three moves.”

 “Oh, Mother!”
 Promethea exclaimed.
 “I thought I had you this time.”